 This is a guarantee put to paper.
 If the service is unavailable for an extended period of time, you will get a credit of refund.
 Many SLAs guarantee 99.9% uptime, the most robust networks have an SLA of up to 99.999% uptime.
 Note that there is an exception in SLAs for planned maintenance.
 An SLA is the mark of confidence that a SIP trunk provider has in its network.
 It is in their interest to give you service 100% of the time, otherwise they will lose money.
 While many companies’ networks have excellent reliability, the SLA is a way for companies to put their money where their mouth is.

 A VPN refers to a network that sends data over the public Internet, but it is encrypted.
 The network is not technically private, but because of the encryption it is “virtually private.”
 The data is only accessible within your network.
 Be sure and ask about the safety and security of any network before you subscribe to a SIP trunking provider.

-When shopping for the right SIP trunking provider, it's important that you know technical terms so that you understand what you will be doing.
+When shopping for the right SIP trunking provider, it’s important that you know technical terms so that you understand what you will be doing.
 SIP trunking offers users a number of advantages–namely cost efficiency as it is a great way to save money while not sinking the cost of your existing PBX system.
-Once you know these terms, you'll be able to make the best decision regarding your business solution.
+Knowing what is SIP trunking will help you understand how it can benefit your business.